eddeighton/mega/readme.md

 2. A compile time checked and extremely powerful event system.
 3. Compile time structural inheritance type system that completely integrates with C++ yet completely avoid compilation time overhead.
 4. Deep integration into C++ via a customisation of the Clang compiler that enables C++ member function calls on Megastructure objects to be translated into Megastructure invocations - a super powerful compile time form of polymorphic function call.

+The language seemelessly integrates with C++ where C++ can be used to define Megastructure member functions and C++ type aliases and data types can be used within Megastructure objects.

 # Python Integration